IronGarden16/100DaysOfCode/Log.md

 I believe my old list of transaction isn't really that nice.
 So I redesigned it.
 I stopped using the data table and just used a `v-list`.
 It gives a much better look just like a native android app.
 For today, I also added the login persistence.

+## Day 8: New feature
+I've been thinking should should I make a balance feature where you can see what's left of money.
+So, I started making those changes a few days now.
+But I'm still thinking of where to put it.
+So, for today.
+I only made the category as a list.
+So that I can make a median expense for each category.